laila-chammaa/realtime-chat-app/README.md

 ### Notes:

-socket.io for realtime data transfer
+used socket.io for realtime data transfer

 features: emojis get read as emojis, scrolling, button to go down to the most recent message